 Mollies and Guppies are both beautiful fish, and keeping them in the aquarium is bound to attract attention from anyone who sees them.
 But can you breed a molly-guppy hybrid to create something even more beautiful?
 As it turns out, you can; here is what I have found out from my research.

-It’s possible to create a molly-guppy hybrid since they belong to the same species – Poecilia.
+Creating a molly-guppy hybrid is possible since they belong to the same species – Poecilia.
 However, the two fish will only breed together if there are no other fish of their own type in the tank with them.
 Also, the hybrid fries are infertile, so you won’t be able to breed them for more hybrids.

 If you have ever wondered if mollies can breed with guppies to produce hybrids, then you have come to the right place.
 In this article, I will answer all your questions and tell you how to create hybrids.